x1ao4/desktop-skipper-for-plex/README.md

 ## Requirements
 - Python 3.6 or higher installed.
-- Necessary third-party libraries installed using the command `pip3 install -r requirements.txt`.
+- All required dependencies installed using `pip3 install -r requirements.txt`.

-## Usage
+## How to Use
 1. Download the latest release package from [Releases](https://github.com/x1ao4/desktop-skipper-for-plex/releases) and extract it to a local directory.
 2. Open the `/config/config.ini` file in the directory with a text editor, fill in your Plex server address (`address`) and [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) (`token`), and fill in other configuration options as needed.
 3. Double-click `dsp.bat (Win)` or `dsp.command (Mac)` to start DSP.